 The Shriver Living Learning Community is UMBC’s first Living Learning Community (LLC), now one of nine LLCs on campus.
 Members of the Shriver LLC are deeply connected with the Center’s vision to lead meaningful social change through transformational higher education.
 Shriver LLC members represent diverse majors and interests, yet are connected through service, leadership, and advocacy.
 Peer Mentors (SLLC returners) support a positive transition for new members through relationship-building activities and resource exploration.

-The goals of the Shriver LLC are as follows:
+The goals of the Shriver LLC are:

 Strengthen relationship-building across members of a service-minded living-learning community;

-Increase awareness of a variety of community assets and needs
+Increase awareness of a variety of community assets and needs;

 Explore necessary skills to advocate for oneself and others;

-Promote leadership development of LLC members;
+Promote leadership development of LLC members; and

 Research strategies to address social issues on campus at UMBC and the greater community.

 - Must be interviewed and selected to join the community by Shriver LLC leadership (returning members who will serve as Peer Mentors and chair various engagement committees)